khuram-zahid-confiz/react-hkust-new/README.md

 - Run the SonarQube server and create a new project
 - Follow the instructions, download the Sonar Scanner from the provided source (if not already downloaded), and run the command after navigating to the right directory

+## "minikube-start"
+"minikube start && kubectl apply -f deployment.yaml"

+## "minikube-step2"
+"minikube service react-client-service"

+## "minikube-stop"
-"minikube-start": "minikube start && kubectl apply -f deployment.yaml", "minikube-step2": "minikube service react-client-service", "minikube-stop": "kubectl delete -f deployment.yaml && minikube stop"
+"kubectl delete -f deployment.yaml && minikube stop"